Articles , Glossary

 Picker

 As it’s clear from its name, picker allows for picking the point from the row of options.
-It usually includes one or several scrollable lists of distinct values, for example, hours, minutes, dates, measurements, currencies, etc. Scrolling the list, users choose and set the needed value.
+It usually includes one or more scrollable lists of distinct values, such as hours, minutes, dates, measurements, and currencies.
+Scrolling the list, users choose and set the needed value.
 This type of interactive element is widely used in the interfaces which have the functionality of setting time and dates.

 toonie-time-picker